bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 * After typing your password and logging back into the remote computer, run `ls` to see if `ComputerInfo.java` has been successfully copied.
 Compile and run the code with the commands you used on your local computer.
 A similar output should appear:

 ![Image](SCP.png)
 * **NOTICE**: Unlike my screen, you will be prompted with a required password entry after using SCP and SSH.
-We will learn how to allievate this inconvenience in the next step.
+We will learn how to alleviate this inconvenience in the next step.

 **5. Setting an SSH Key**
-* To replace your password, we will create `ssh` keys with the command `ssh-keygen`, generating a public key, copied to the remote computer, and a private key, stored on your local computer.
+* To replace your password, we will create `ssh` keys with the command `ssh-keygen`, generating a public key, copied to the remote computer, and a private key, stored on your local computer along with the public.
 Below, follow these commands. **NOTICE**: Windows users will also have to follow extra [steps](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to generate keys.
 *  `username`, in the directions below, should also be replaced by your local computer username.
 ```
 $ ssh-keygen